The University of Waikato - Te Whare Wānanga o Waikato

 The LLM degree may be completed by one 30 Level 500 taught paper and a 90 point thesis (LAWS593) on a topic approved by the Graduate Studies Committee.

-Approval to undertake the degree by thesis is normally given only where the student has completed the LLB degree and has a grade point average of B+ or equivalent.
+Approval to undertake the degree by thesis is normally given only where the student has completed the LLB degree or equivalent qualification and has a grade point average of B+ or equivalent.

 • 60 Point (2 paper) Dissertation